Bru-marques/finance_manager_app/README.md

 ## About

-This is a personal finance manager application .
+This is a personal finance manager application using MirageJS as an API mocking library .

 ## Screenshots